Threat Assessment and Management Tools

 It has been recognized that the most effective threat assessment and management practice is informed by structured professional judgment.
 Threat Assessment and Management professionals are therefore encouraged to use structured evaluative devices or procedures to inform their practice [see Guidelines for more information].

-We have listed some tools and guidelines which have been developed for application in Threat Assessment and Management practice.
-AETAP are not, however, responsible for any of the tools listed on this page.
-There are advantages and disadvantages to most of those listed and practitioners are therefore reminded of the need to inform themselves of the reliability and validity of the tools in relation to their task in hand before utilising them.
-Visitors to this page are also reminded of the need to seek adequate training before using any of the tools listed.
+There are advantages and disadvantages to most of those listed, and practitioners are therefore reminded of the need to inform themselves of the reliability and validity of the tools in relation to their task in hand before utilising them.

 Core Principles of Threat Assessment and Management